openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/new_features.rst

-New features in plugin version 1.0.4
+New features in plugin version 2.0.0
 ====================================

-*   Added support for 6WIND Virtual Accelerator 1.3.2

-*   Support for VxLAN tunneling
+*   Support for Fuel 8.0

-*   Removed apparmor libvirt profile configuration for hugepages

-*   VLAN interface for Private network no more needs to use a dedicated NIC

-*   Removed a plugin advanced parameter (CORE_PER_PORT) now deprecated

-*   Changed default value for FP_MEMORY advanced parameter.
+*   New option to enable Host CPU emulation in guests.
-    It is now set to 'auto'.
+    It is now possible to use the plugin to configure Openstack to boot instances that need emulation of hypervisor CPU.

-*   Documentation update to describe new features